-Experience Africa Europe.
+Experience Africa is the innovative and inclusive business to business travel trade show that provides a dedicated platform to connect key suppliers from across Africa with the most relevant active buyers from the UK and Experience Africa Europe.
 The event takes place in London each year with a focus to essentially promote travel to Africa and encourage influences from across the industries to make new connections and grow their businesses and products.

-In June, St Helena Tourism attended the show as an exhibitor to engage with stakeholders and showcase the
+In June, St Helena Tourism attended the show as an exhibitor to engage with stakeholders and showcase the islands travel appeal.
+During the course of the travel show St Helena Tourism, supported by Darrin des Vignes from the Brighter Group (Enterprise St Helena's PR Agency), met with 38 clients.
+These appointments opened connections with media and tour operators both current and new to selling St Helena.
 Experience Africa engagements were mostly with companies from the UK and European markets.
-However, the team did also meet with companies from South Africa and Mozambique.
-These companies either sold packages from international destinations or specialised in packages from Africa.
+However, the team did also meet with companies from South Africa and Mozambique. either companies sold packages from international destinations or specialised in packages from Africa.

 The clients of these companies are largely in the market for new and unspoilt destinations to visit.
 St Helena fits this category and operators were particularly keen on the island's diving/marine life, walking trails, historical and sustainable offerings.
 News of the additional mid-week flights from December 2019 to February 2020 was received positively, especially the appeal of an add on holiday to main land South Africa.
 Director of Tourism Helena Bennett commented on the trip "Experience Africa is a fairly new travel show, and as a result of product engagement there, St Helena Tourism has identified 8 new tour operators wanting to progress their sale of St Helena.
 Their meeting with the team has enthused them and we are likely to see these operators packaging St Helena for their clients soon.
 A few tour operators have also been earmarked for a familiarisation visit to St Helena due to the specialism of their product.
 We will continue to foster good relationships with all operators, and monitor bookings that come via these agents."
 For more information please contact St Helena Tourism on 22158

-St Helena Tourism to attend PURE life experiences and IFTM Top Resa travel trade shows

-St Helena will once again be represented at the travel trade shows PURE life experiences in Marrakech, Morocco and IFTM Top Resa in Paris, France.

-PURE life experiences

-PURE will be hosted in Marrakech from 8 - 12 September.
+St Helena Tourism to attend PURE life experiences and IFTM Top Resa travel trade shows St Helena will once again be represented at the travel trade shows PURE life experiences in Marrakech, Morocco and IFTM Top Resa in Paris, France.
+PURE life experiences PURE will be hosted in Marrakech from 8 - 12 September.

 PURE life experiences is an International event that brings together the world's best suppliers, buyers and press in high-end experimental travel for a 5 day festival of business, networking and ideas that change worlds.
 This will be St Helena's third visit to PURE and Helena Bennett Director of St Helena Tourism will represent St Helena at this event.
 She will attend a series of seminars and pre-arranged business to business appointments, with International Tour operators that will potentially sell St Helena and the press.

-Find out more visit www.purelifeexperiences.com

-IFTM Top Resa

-IFTM Top Resa will be held in Paris from 1-4 Oct.
+Find out more visit www.purelifeexperiences.com IFTM Top Resa IFTM Top Resa will be held in Paris from 1-4 Oct.

 One of the leading multi-segment trade shows for the tourism industry, Top Resa brings together suppliers, buyers and press over the 4 day event, with an aim to maximise exposure, increase sales, boost brand/product and also review market trends and changes.
 Helena Bennett and Juliet Williams will represent St Helena Tourism at the event and Gwyneth Howell will accompany them in her capacity as Chairperson of the 2021 Bicentenary Steering committee.